Divine Flavored caterings

 New York City's highest-profile restaurant operations, including Le Bernardin, Eleven Madison Park, Masa, Per Se, and Atomix, operate at the $$$$ tier with Michelin recognition and multi-month booking windows.
 These are fixed-format, fixed-location dining operations where the guest travels to the kitchen and the chef's agenda sets the terms.
 Catering inverts that model entirely: the kitchen travels to the event, the client's guest list and occasion set the agenda, and the measure of success is calibration to a specific social context rather than expression of a singular culinary vision.

 That inversion is not a lesser ambition.
 It is a different one, and in a city where private events range from Crown Heights birthday gatherings to corporate functions in Dumbo lofts to wedding receptions in Bed-Stuy brownstones, the catering tier serves occasions that no fixed-seat restaurant format can address.
-The comparison set for a Brooklyn caterer is not Per Se or Eleven Madison Park; it is the network of community-rooted food operations that have built reputations through word-of-mouth referral and repeat event bookings.
+The comparison set for a Brooklyn caterer is the network of community-rooted food operations that have built reputations through word-of-mouth referral and repeat event bookings.

 Operations in this tier across other American cities illustrate what separates the stronger examples from commodity providers.
 Lazy Bear in San Francisco built credibility through community supper clubs before scaling into a full restaurant.
 Smyth in Chicago maintains a farm-sourcing discipline that gives its food a consistent identity.
 Single Thread Farm in Healdsburg treats ingredient provenance as a non-negotiable starting point.
 In each case, the kitchen has a clear sourcing or technical logic that makes it identifiable.
 For catering operations, the equivalent is a consistent flavor profile or cultural repertoire that clients can brief around and trust to deliver.